getsolus/eopkg/man/eopkg.1.md

 `list-pending (lp)`

     Show all packages currently in a state of required configuration.
     This is rarely the case and is nowadays only reserved for the building of images, where `configure-pending` is invoked after all required packages are installed, due to the incremental nature of `usysconf(1)`.

 `list-repo (lr)`

     List all currently tracked repositories, and emit their status (enabled or not)

 `list-sources (ls)`

-    This is only supported with source repositories using the legacy `pspec.xml` format and is no longer recommeneded or supported.
+    This is only supported with source repositories using the legacy `pspec.xml` ormat and is no longer recommeneded or supported.
 When invoked, this will output all source packages available for `emerge` operations.

  * `-l`, `--long`: